dtm2451/dittoSeq/README.md

   See reference below for the equivalent names of major inputs

-  For input names Seurat has had some inconsistency compared to its past. dittoSeq actually drew some of its parameter names from previous Seurat-equivalents in order to ease cross-conversion, but alas...
-I will NOT break peoples' code just to follow another package's changes (and especially not just for the purpose of "We like this name better now.").
+  Seurat has had inconsistency in input names from version to version. dittoSeq drew some of its parameter names from previous Seurat-equivalents to ease cross-conversion, but continuing to blindly copy their parameter standards will break people's already existing code.
 Instead, dittoSeq input names are guaranteed to remain consistent across versions, unless a change is required for useful feature additions.